 There are several course packages from with to choose to gain access to the course materials.

-- The FREE course provides access to the Intent to Fly Forms and the Application for Spaceflight directions and form examples, access to the forms then they are officially opened in February and March of 2020, the Requirements and Constraints document for each mission, and links to helpful NASA content and media.
+- The program provides access to the Intent to Fly Forms and the Application for Spaceflight directions and form examples, access to the forms then they are officially opened in February and March of 2021, the Requirements and Constraints document for each mission, and links to helpful NASA content and media.

 - With the Basic, Standard and Premium courses, you have full access to the downloadable curriculum.

-- PowerPoint presentations and videos to use during instruction are found in the Basic, Standard and Premium courses.
+- PowerPoint presentations and videos to use during instruction are found in the Basic, Standard and Premium courses at courses.idoodledu.org .

 For a detailed list of the features of each program, please visit: